softservedata/devopsweb/ZabbixPractical2/finish/text.md

 ## Finish

-The end of practical task
+The end of practical task.

+> Save the result of your work in the tracking system.

 _**DevOps Practical Development**_